-The following compensation discussion and analysis describes the material elements of compensation for our named executive officers as determined by the Company's Compensation Committee for 2012.
+The following compensation discussion and analysis describes the material elements of compensation for our named executive officers as determined by the Compensation Committee of the board of directors (the "Compensation Committee") for 2013.
 In particular, this "Compensation Discussion and Analysis" (1) provides an overview of Laredo's historical and proposed compensation policies and programs; (2) explains our compensation objectives, policies and practices with respect to our executive officers; and (3) identifies the elements of compensation for each of the individuals identified in the "Named Executive Officers" table, who we refer to in this "Compensation Discussion and Analysis" as our "named executive officers."